Our Play Therapist

 What is Play Therapy?

-If you’ve noticed persistent changes in your child’s behaviour, mood, or social interactions that concern you, play therapy might be a good option.
-It is suitable for children typically between the ages of 4 and 13.
-The best way to know for sure is to schedule an initial consultation where we can discuss your specific concerns.
+If you have noticed persistent changes in your child’s mood, behavior, or social confidence, play therapy offers a space for them to heal and grow.
+Every child is unique—the best way to start is with an initial consultation where we can discuss your family’s specific need.

 Is Play Therapy Right for Your Child?